 Step 9: Understand taxes and other considerations

 Once you complete the transaction and receive payment for your shares, you will likely be liable for taxes on the proceeds.
-Please contact your tax professional for advice on how to handle any required amounts due and to discuss your individual situation.
+Please contact your tax professional for advice on how to handle any amounts due and to discuss your individual situation.

 Key points to remember